joolstorrentecalo/gitlab-foss/doc/administration/object_storage.md

 ### Hitachi Vantara HCP

 NOTE:
-Connections to HCP may return an error stating `SignatureDoesNotMatch - The request signature we calculated does not match the signature you provided.
+Connections to HCP may return an error stating `SigntureDoesNotMatch - The request signature we calculated does not match the signature you provided.
 Check your HCP Secret Access key and signing method.` In these cases, set the `endpoint` to the URL of the tenant instead of the namespace, and ensure bucket paths are configured as `<namespace_name>/<bucket_name>`.

 [HCP](https://docs.hitachivantara.com/r/en-us/content-platform-for-cloud-scale/2.6.x/mk-hcpcs008/getting-started/introducing-hcp-for-cloud-scale/support-for-the-amazon-s3-api) provides an S3-compatible API.
 Use the following configuration example: